RobTillaart/SHT4x/README.md

 the SHT31 library has.

 The most important difference with the SHT31 seems to be the way the heater is implemented and can be used.
+More information on how to use properly the heater can be found in the SHT4x datasheet and in the sensirion application note "*Using the Integrated Heater of SHT4x in High-Humidity Environments*"

 The library is not tested and verified 100% so feedback is welcome.